-Table 2.4 Decision rules for determining the overall consequence rating for ea ach pest
+Table 2.4 Decision rules for dotormining the overall consequence rating for each pest Table 2.4 Decision Tules for (ueter minning the over an consequence racing for each pest

-Rule The impact scores for consequences of direct and indirect criteria Overall consequence rating 1 Any criterion has an impact of 'G'; or more than one criterion has an impact of 'F'; or a single criterion has an impact of 'F' and each remaining criterion an 'E'.
+- Rule The impact scores for consequences of direct and indirect criteria Overall consequence rating 1 Any criterion has an impact of 'G'; or more than one criterion has an impact of 'F'; or a single criterion has an impact of 'F' and each remaining criterion an 'E'.
 Extreme 2 A single criterion has an impact of 'F'; or all criteria have an impact of 'E'.
 High 3 One or more criteria have an impact of 'E'; or all criteria have an impact of 'D'.
 Moderate 4 One or more criteria have an impact of 'D'; or all criteria have an impact of 'C'.
 Low 5 One or more criteria have an impact of 'C'; or all criteria have an impact of 'B'.
 Very Low 6 One or more but not all criteria have an impact of 'B', and all remaining criteria have an impact of 'A'.
 Negligible